johnno1962/InjectionIII/ROADMAP.md

 global symbols indirect through a patchable pointer as described [here](https://www.mikeash.com/pyblog/friday-qa-2012-11-09-dyld-dynamic-linking-on-os-x.html).

-A new final part of injecting a newly compiled source file is the "reversee interpose" of the "mutable accessors" or top level and static variables which redirects newly injected code to take their value from the main app bundle rather than have them reinitialise with each injection.
+A new final part of injecting a newly compiled source file is the "reverse interpose" of the "mutable accessors" for top level and static variables which redirects newly injected code to take their value from the main app bundle rather than have them reinitialise with each injection.

 [HotReloading/UnhidingEval.swift](https://github.com/johnno1962/HotReloading/blob/main/Sources/HotReloading/UnhidingEval.swift).
 This was introduced as a means of overriding functionality in SwiftEval.swift without making it